suhank/zea-engine/docs/transformations.md

 ![transformations-robot-hierarchy](_media/transformations-robot-hierarchy.svg)

+## Coordinate System

+Each application defines a coordinate system for its data and this decision impacts which direction is 'Up' within the scene.
+Most applications choose between using the 'Z' axis as up, or using the 'Y' axis.
+There is no correct answer, within any domain, from games to Film VFX, to CAD and design, there are differences between apps.
+The Zea Engine was authored to have the 'Z-axis' as the up axis.
+This means the Zea Engine agrees with some apps, such as Revit and 3dsmax, but disagrees with other apps, such as Maya, or Catia.

+Generally the fix for this is to simply rotate data being loaded to fit the coordinate system it is being viewed in.

 ## Tree Structure and hierarchical transformations

 Often, in a 3D scene, it is convenient to specify the transformations of scene elements relative to each-other.
 For instance, items sitting on a table should move along with the table; items in a box should move with the box; and the transformations of the links of a robot arm make sense to write in terms of the transformations of their parent links.